Weswit/Lightstreamer-example-FullScreenMario-client-javascript/README.md

 * As prerequisite, the [FullScreenMario Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java#clients-using-this-adapter) has to be deployed in your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Download this project
 * Get the `lightstreamer.min.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.min.js) and put it in the `src` folder of the demo.
-  Alternatively, you can generate a customized lightstreamer.min.js library containing only the classes you actually use;
-  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
-  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src` folder of the demo.
 -  Get the `gamecontroller.min.js` file from [HTML5 Virtual Game Controller](https://github.com/austinhallock/html5-virtual-game-controller) and put it in the `src` folder of the demo.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 Create the folders `<LS_HOME>/pages/demos/FullScreenMario` and copy here the contents of the `/src` folder of this project.